 The M-protein levels in people with a monoclonal gammopathy of undetermined significance often remain stable for years—25 years in some people—and do not require treatment.
 However, if evaluation shows evidence of significant loss of bone density (osteopenia or osteoporosis), doctors may recommend treatment with bisphosphonates.

 For unknown reasons, in about one quarter of people with these disorders, there is a progression to a cancer, such as multiple myeloma, macroglobulinemia, or B-cell lymphoma, often after many years.
 This progression cannot be prevented.
-People with a monoclonal gammopathy of undetermined significance are usually monitored with a physical examination and blood and sometimes urine tests about twice a year, to determine if a progression to cancer is beginning to occur.
+About twice a year, people with a monoclonal gammopathy of undetermined significance are usually monitored with a physical examination and blood and sometimes urine tests to determine whether progression to cancer is beginning to occur.
 If progression is detected early, symptoms and complications of the cancer may be prevented or treated sooner.

 Last full review/revision January 2014 by James R. Berenson, MD